-Groundwater is encountered at three to eight feet below ground surface (bgs).
-The general direction of groundwater flow at the site is east toward the North Branch of the Chicago River.
-Chemicals detected in groundwater samples collected during investigations at the site include volatile organic compounds (VOCs), primarily consisting of benzene, toluene, ethylbenzene, and xylene (BTEX), semi volalile organic compounds (SVOCs), primarily consisting of polyaromatic hydrocarbons (PAHs), metals (including arsenic and barium), and cyanide.
+Chemicals detected in groundwater samples collected during investigations at the Division Street site include volatile organic compounds (VOCs), primarily consisting of benzene, toluene, ethylbenzene, and xylene (BTEX), semi volalile organic compounds (SVOCs), primarily consisting of polyaromatic hydrocarbons (PAHs), metals (including arsenic and barium), and cyanide.

 Impacted soils were found as early as 1979 when excavation for an addition to the maintenance building led to the discovery of blackish clay soil with an observed inflow of oil into the excavation area.
 Later, stained soils with strong odors and heavy oil sheens were observed during site investigations.
 Samples collected in March 2002 from soil borings and a test trench showed evidence of free phase coal tar product and oily hydrocarbons.
 The contaminants found in soil samples at levels above screening levels during site investigations are primarily PAHs, including benzo(a)pyrene, benzo(a)anthracene, benzo(a)fluoranthene, and dibenzo(a,h)anthracene.
 Soil samples collected after the recent remediation exceeded the soil ingestion remediation objectives for PAHs, arsenic, and lead; in addition, the soil inhalation remediation objectives were exceeded for benzene and naphthalene.

 In 2005 EPA was approached by Wisconsin Public Service Corp.
-(WPSC)with a request to investigate and clean up seven former MGP sites in the state of Wisconsin under the Agency's Superfund Alternative Sites (SAS) program.
-(The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative potentially responsible party (PRP) without formally listing the site on the NPL.)
-When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Peoples Energy approached EPA with the request to address thirteen former MGP sites in the state of Illinois under the same SAS program.
+(WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's Superfund Alternative site (SA) program.
+(The SA Program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.)
+When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Integrys approached EPA with a request to address thirteen former MGP sites in Illinois under the SA program.
 Two former MGP sites are located in Waukegan and eleven are in Chicago.
 The Division Street Station site is one of the thirteen Illinois MGP sites.

-To more effectively manage all eleven Chicago MGP sites, the RI/FS AOC organized them into 4 macro sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site. and the Crawford Site.
+To more effectively manage all eleven Chicago MGP sites, the RI/FS AOC organized them into four larger sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site, and the Crawford Site.
 Both the North Branch Site and the South Branch Site have several operable units.
-The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorned Avenue Station OU.
+The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorne Avenue Station OU.
 One site is the the North Shore Avenue Station Site.
 The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.

 Investigations and Remediation Previously Performed